vestrel00/contacts-android/docs/entities/sync-contact-data.md

 You can manually trigger a sync through the system sync settings.
 Some events that will probably trigger a sync are;

-- Getting network connection from a state where there was not network connection (offline -> online).
+- Getting network connection from a state where there was no network connection (offline -> online).
 - Adding an Account.
-- Removing an Account
+- Removing an Account.

 Until changes are synced, local changes will not take effect.
 Some examples are;